Kafka in Indirect Communication Paradigm

 Latency Over Message Size

 As it depicts in the following figure, ActiveMQ, RabbitMQ and Kafka show a clear trend that latency gets increased over message size.
 AWS SQS does not show such a clear trend.
 The latency range in SQS is high compared to other systems for each message size.
-It can be seen in almost every message size: RabbitMQ shows a lower latency compare to Kafka.
+RabbitMQ shows a lower latency compare to Kafka.

 Latency Over Batch Size